 Building your brand for a digital-first audience also requires an investment in quality design.
 No matter what channel you use to promote your message or campaign, consistent design and branding is the easiest way to continue to build visual brand awareness across all your channels.

-This is by far the biggest marketing idea of the year.
-In the digital landscape, if you really want to connect with your customers, a one-size-fits-all approach to marketing isn’t going to work.
-That is why personalization, with the support of marketing technology, is positioned to be a big trend this year.
+In the digital landscape, if you really want to connect with your customers, a one-size-fits-all approach isn't as effective.
+That is why personalization — with the support of marketing technology — is positioned to be a big trend this year.

 Emails, social media ads and content will get increasingly personal thanks to advanced segmentation methods.
 Tapping into visitors behaviors and interactions on websites is easier now, so it will be simpler to serve them content based on their niche interests.